redarling/FdF-42-macOS/README.md

-# FdF (wireframe viewer)
+# FdF (Wireframe Viewer)

-## 💡 About the project
+## 💡 About the Project

+**macOS only**

-The FdF project provides a graphical representation of a landscape as a 3D object in which all surfaces are outlined in lines.
+The FdF project provides a graphical representation of a landscape as a 3D object, where all surfaces are outlined in lines.

 ## ❗This is a port from my linux FdF project version

 Potentially memory leaks could be found.

-## Some examples of the rendered 3D landscapes:
+## Some Examples of the Rendered 3D Landscapes

 - <img src="https://github.com/redarling/FdF-42-macOS/blob/main/img2.png" alt="Screenshot 1" width="500"/>
 - <img src="https://github.com/redarling/FdF-42-macOS/blob/main/img1.png" alt="Screenshot 2" width="500"/>
 - <img src="https://github.com/redarling/FdF-42-macOS/blob/main/img3.png" alt="Screenshot 3" width="500"/>

 ## 🛠️ Installation Instructions